apache/trafficserver/doc/admin/security-options.en.rst

 In order to accomplish this, we:

+..
+XXX:: This numbering is ridiculous.
+I need to re-read this doc with a fresh mind and re(number|order) it.

-2. Edit the following variables in the ``SSL Termination`` section of :file:`records.config`:
+2. Edit the following variables in the :ref:`records-config-ssl-termination` section of :file:`records.config`:

    -  :ts:cv:`proxy.config.ssl.auth.enabled`